spianoDev/simon/README.md

 Add scoring and levels
 ## comments:
 This final stage took several steps to achieve exactly what I wanted.
 The 'final' version for quick game play was to ensure a win case in a demo.
+For this case, I created five independent levels that after four tones will level up .
+The level up has less time between computer selections.

  The longer play version is much more true to the original spirit of the game and will be purposefully difficult to beat.
+The computer selections will not only get faster, but the number of tones in the sequence required to level up will increase exponentially.

   ## future additions:
   I may return to this project to add a way for users to enter their high scores.
 I think it would be fun to see who